HHG Legal Group is one of the fastest growing law firms in Western Australia assisting businesses, government and private clients.

 A quick snapshot of HHG Legal Group roots – originating in Albany WA, 1919

-For those who don’t know, our firm comes from humble beginnings with our roots originating in charming Albany.
+Our firm comes from humble beginnings with our roots originating in charming Albany.
 Flash back to 1919, just as some of our soldiers would have been returning from World War One, a gentleman by the name of Charles Hudson made the move to Albany and put his roots down by starting the firm.
 Previously, Mr Hudson had been a Member of Parliament and the Minister for Mines and Railways as well as Colonial Secretary.
-In early 1924, Mr Hudson met McAllum Henning; it was then that they each paid £50 pounds to form their business partnership and begin running their legal firm.
+In early 1924, Mr Hudson met McAllum Henning; it was then that they each paid £50 pounds to form their business partnership and began running their legal firm.

 In 1935, Mr Hudson sadly passed; Mr Henning made the decision to pay tribute to their successful partnership and continued to run the business under both names as Hudson and Henning.
 Shortly after World War Two ended, in 1946, a lawyer by the name of Robert Goodman offered £700 to buy Hudson and Henning from Mr Henning.
 Following the sale of the Hudson and Henning firm, Mr Goodman continued the tradition and operated as Hudson Henning and added his surname Goodman.